Travel to Sofia, Bulgaria’s blissful capital

 Is Sofia Bulgaria worth visiting?

 Sofia is the capital and largest city of Bulgaria, and it’s a popular destination for travelers interested in history, culture, and architecture.
-The city has a rich and fascinating history, and it’s home to a number of important landmarks and cultural attractions.
+The city has a rich and fascinating history, and it’s home to many important landmarks and cultural attractions.

 Here’s what makes Sofia worth visiting: